overcyber/skill_Reminder/instructions/en.md

 - "I'm making a cup of tea"
 - "tell me when to stop washing my hands"
 - "we're brushing our teeth"

+NOTE: This skill does not work well with dialogView (yet).
+Please use voice commands as much as possible